 - 1 – 3 lighter long-sleeved tops for summer babies

 - 1 – 3 hats (broader brimmed for summer babies) (cosy soft cap hats that cover ears for winter babies)

 - Warm fleece all in one for winter babies

-- Gentle baby friendly laundry detergent like EcoGurus Natural Laundry Detergent or Tru Earth Eco Strips are also super planet friendly
+- Gentle baby-friendly laundry detergents like EcoGurus Natural Laundry Detergent or Tru Earth Eco Strips are also super planet-friendly

 - As many muslin cloths as you can afford – they are essential for protecting your clothes and just a good all-rounder essential.